 Packaging Logistics involves building up knowledge on packaging, from wrapping to delivery and use by the end consumer.
 This includes the ecocycle, information requirements, information systems, standards, choice of materials, new packages, recycling potential and design.
 Research is carried out in areas such as traceability, e-commerce, added value and the effects of the package on logistics.

 Keywords: packages, packaging, logistics, supply chain, traceability, AutoID, modelling, simulation, RFID, radio-frequency ID, degree of filling

-Industrial Design provides courses and projects in the core subject for the 5-year Industrial Design Programme.
-Research is focused on three main areas: meta qualities, i.e. the emotional dimensions of products and design elements, methods of communication with the user and in the creative work of the industrial designer, and the management of design in companies.
+Industrial Design provides courses and projects in the core subject of the 5-year Industrial Design Programme.
+Research is focused on three main areas: meta qualities, i.e. the emotional dimensions of products and design elements, methods of communication with the user and in the creative work of the industrial designer, as well as the management of design in companies.

 Keywords: industrial design, user-centred design, design